 Logging out reduces the number of drivers in the area and drives up the fares.
 It also prevents you from getting a fare at, say, 1:55 a.m. and missing out on surge pricing.

 5. Don’t Drive Around Endlessly

-Driving around in circles in an attempt to get to an area where Uber will ping you to pick up a fare isn’t going to do much more than add wear and tear to your vehicle.
+Driving around in circles in an attempt to get to an area where Uber will ping you to pick up a fare isn’t going to do much more than add wear and tear to your vehicle, Guendelsberger found.

-She also says if you’re driving a long way to pick someone up, they may get bored and cancel the ride or find another way to get to their destination.
+She also found that if you’re driving a long way to pick someone up, they may get bored and cancel the ride or find another way to get to their destination.

-Guendelsberger found racing to a surge fare area never panned out for her.
+Every article about being an Uber driver tells you to take advantage of surge pricing, but Guendelsberger found that racing to a surge fare area never panned out for her.
 Other drivers would also head to that area, and the surge pricing period would be over by the time she reached it.